-This course introduces the theory and practice of ballet.
+Students are introduced to the theory and practice of ballet.
 No previous experience in dance is required.

 DANC 1222.
 Intro to Modern Dance Techniqu.
 2 Hours.

-This course introduces concepts of modern dance and gives students practice in self expression through movement.
+Students are introduced to concepts of modern dance and gives students practice in self expression through movement.
 No prior experience in dance is required.

 DANC 1223.
 Jazz Dance Technique I. 2 Hours.

-This course introduces students to the dance vocabulary and movement of jazz technique.
+Students are introduced to the dance vocabulary and movement of jazz technique.
 No prior dance experience is required.